Sustainability, Environment, and the Arts in Education (SEAE) Research Centre

 This research centre represents a large collective of researchers working across sustainability, environment and the Arts in education.
 This centre is unique and has a transdisciplinary research focus which directly informs public debate, policy, advocacy and practice.

-Radical education and arts-based research praxes for climate, environmental, and social justice.
+Our new purpose statement is to ‘Revolutionise education and arts-based research praxes for climate, environmental, and social justice.’
+Under this purpose, there are 5 objectives:

-Centre First Nations, feminist, posthuman, arts, and radical ontologies, epistemologies, subjectivities, and theories in ongoing co-creations and imaginings of knowledge for/with children and the planet.
+• Radical Philosophies: Centre radical philosophies in ongoing co-creations and imaginings of knowledge for/with children and the planet.

 Explore our research

-Centre radical inquiry through climate, environmental, and social justice education by connecting and conversing with knowledges from new and different places.
+• Transdisciplinary Methodologies: Enact transdisciplinary inquiry through climate, environmental, social justice and arts education by creating, critiquing, and conversing with artful ways of doing, knowing and telling.

-Mobilise climate, environmental, and social justice education research that presses close to local and global issues through publications, creative works, and praxes.
+• High-Impact Research: Mobilise climate, environmental and social justice education research that attends to local and global issues through high-impact funding, publications, creative works and praxes.

 Project Highlights